Employee Handbook, United States Based Employees

 - You are responsible for the proper use of your account including choosing safe passwords and ensuring that your file protections are correctly set.

 - Each user is assigned one or more confidential passwords intended to restrict access to desktop computers and email.
 However, employees should have no expectation of privacy regarding documents stored on computer systems or in messages sent across the network.
-NYIT has the absolute and unconditional right to investigate, review, and monitor these materials including, but not limited to: eradication of computer viruses; data access, backup and restoration; hardware and software inventory procedures, including scans for unlicensed software installations; installations, maintenance, updates and repair; investigations relating to compliance with NYIT policies, including computer policies, and investigation of criminal, unlawful, or unauthorized activities as directed by local, state, or federal authorities, or by the senior management of the college.
+NYIT has the absolute and unconditional right to investigate, review, and monitor these materials including, but not limited to: eradication of computer viruses; data access, backup and restoration; hardware and software inventory procedures, including scans for unlicensed software installations; installations, maintenance, updates and repair; investigations relating to compliance with NYIT policies, including computer policies, and investigation of criminal, unlawful, or unauthorized activities as directed by local, provincial, state, federal authorities, or by the senior management of the university.

 Any employee found to be in violation of any of the terms of these policies will be subject to suspension of computer access and disciplinary action, up to and including suspension or termination of employment and, if warranted, referral to the appropriate law enforcement agency.